publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch22/schIII/ptB/m__us_usc_t19_s3592.md

     (a) __Regulatory authority__

-        The Secretary of the Treasury shall prescribe rules implementing the principles contained in subsection (b) of this section for determining the origin of textiles and apparel products.
+        The Secretary of the Treasury shall prescribe rules implementing the principles contained in subsection (b) for determining the origin of textiles and apparel products.
 Such rules shall be promulgated in final form not later than July 1, 1995.

     (b) __Principles__